Eddiechiu/yangyangstudio/README.md

 ##Introduction
-This is the web for 旸旸画室 based on django (beta version).
+This is the web (beta version) for Yangyang Studio (旸旸画室) based on django and bootstrap.

 ##Function by now
 - user log